FabricMC/fabric-docs/develop/getting-started/introduction-to-fabric-and-modding.md

 - **Fabric API**: A set of APIs and tools for mod developers to use when creating mods.
 - **Yarn**: A set of open Minecraft mappings, free for everyone to use under the Creative Commons Zero license.

-## Why Is Fabric Necessary to Mod Minecraft?
+## Why Is Fabric Necessary to Mod Minecraft? {#why-is-fabric-necessary-to-mod-minecraft}

 > Modding is the process of modifying a game in order to change its behavior or add new features - in the case of Minecraft, this can be anything from adding new items, blocks, or entities, to changing the game's mechanics or adding new game modes.